mbrochh/mbrochh.io/src/posts/reading-books.md

 3. Sometimes, the discussion threads of the books contain great nuggets of additional links and information, either confirming the book's thesis or pointing out flaws that I would otherwise not have been aware of.

 4. Sometimes I thought I didn't like a book but reading another club member's positive take on it changes my opinion a bit and leaves me happier.
+There is always someone who finds something positive in a book.

 5. Since I am now part of a community, I made a few new social connections.
 I found some great people to follow on Twitter and Goodreads, whose interests align very much with my own.
 Seeing what other books these people like and rate on Goodreads gives me lots of great ideas for more books to read for myself (outside of the book club).